Instructional design consultations

 CATE is now offering in-person instructional design consultations on the east side of campus either in a University Hall meeting space or in a classroom.
 This in-person service is in addition to our current online consultation services.
 Upon request, we also offer online or on-campus group consultations for your department or college.
 Whether you’re interested in putting your courses online or want to practice using classroom technology, please consider scheduling a consultation with CATE instructional designers at the link below or by emailing email@example.com to set up a group meeting for your department or college.

-Whether you need help online, or in the classroom, CATE Instructional Designers can help you:
+Whether you are seeking support online, or in the classroom, CATE Instructional Designers can help you:

-- Achieve better student learning in your course
+- Achieve better student engagement and learning in your course.

-CATE instructional designers have the experience to help you identify opportunities to improve the skills and academic performance outcomes of your students, using evidence-based pedagogical research and promising instructional practices from the field.
-We help create learning experiences that are student-centered, with accessibility, equity, and inclusion in mind.
+CATE instructional designers have the experience to help you identify opportunities to improve the skills and academic outcomes of your students using educational research, evidence-based teaching strategies and promising instructional practices from the field.
+We can help you create student-centered learning experiences with accessibility, equity and inclusion in mind.